pretix/pretix/doc/development/algorithms/pricing.rst

        Sum                 420.15   79.85        500.00
  ========== ========== =========== ======= =============

+Whether the net price is computed from the gross price or vice versa is configured on the tax rule and may differ for every line.

-This has a few significant advantages:
+The line-based computation has a few significant advantages:

 - We can report both net and gross prices for every individual ticket.